b-lukaszuk/BS_wJ_eng/contents/recursion.md

 Anyway, usually recursion is not very effective and it can be rewritten with loops.
 Moreover, too big input, e.g. `1:100_000`, will likely cause an error with `recSum`, but not with built-in `sum`.
-Still, for some problems recursion is an easy to implement and elegant solution.
+Still, for some problems recursion is an easy to implement and elegant solution that gets the job done.
 Therefore, it is worth to have this technique in your programming toolbox.

 Classical examples of recursive process in action are [factorial](https://en.wikipedia.org/wiki/Factorial) and [Fibonacci